Succession to the Saudi Arabian throne: Return of the Sudairis

 In 1975 King Faisal was assassinated, and Crown Prince Khalid became the new king.
-When King Khalid's health began to rapidly decline, the problem of succession came back into the fore.
+When King Khalid's health began to decline rapidly, the problem of succession came back to the fore.
 Crown Prince Fahd (Ibn Saud's eighth son) wanted to pass over his brothers Princes Bandar and Musa'id (Ibn Saud's tenth and twelfth sons) for "heir to the heir".
 Prince Musa'id was in disgrace, his son having murdered King Faisal, but Bandar was a different matter.

 For much of his life, Bandar had stayed away from government, preferring private business.
-However, now he demanded his right to the succession, and also to the Defense portfolio of Defense Minister Prince Sultan.
+However, he demanded his right to succession, and the Defense portfolio of Defense Minister Prince Sultan.
 He was asked to name his price for stepping aside and, seeing that his more powerful brothers were inimical to the idea of his accession, Bandar read the writing on the wall and accepted the offer of money.
 He is said to have named a high price, but the massive bribe, reputed to be in the tens of millions of USD (US$), was something the world's richest family could easily afford.
 Bandar accepted the money and yielded place to Prince Sultan.